 THE INFAMOUS LEDGER

 “The SNP is tantamount to an illegal occupation by a foreign power.”
-Simon Heffer in The Telegraph reminds us England rules the UK, all ‘equal partners’ better remember that.
+Simon Heffer in The Telegraph reminds us England rules the UK.
+‘Equal partners’ be advised.

 “Even the future King of England is allowed to … let down what’s left of your hair.”
 The always guaranteed to be opinionated and obnoxious Piers Morgan, writing about Prince William in the Daily Mail, sweet William on the lash in a ski resort doing an excruciating dad dance.
 There is no royal title “King of England”.

 “Scotland has every right to call a referendum, but we Brits see things differently.”
 Lord Heseltine, Tory grandee on BBC radio letting us know Scots are Scots, but by god, sir, Brits are English through and through!
-This defines precisely the ambiguity once and for all, answering my question two paragraphs back, “What is a Brit?”
+This defines precisely the ambiguity once and for all, answering my question in the preface, “What is a Brit?”

 “The Kremlin loving SNP cannot be allowed to break our United Kingdom.”
 Multiple felonies: Con Coughlin, the Telegraph’s defence editor and Churchill fan, simultaneously smearing Scotland’s elected administration, asking readers to leave their brains at home to accept only SNP’s membership vote for them not thousands of Scots, English, Italians, Polish and the like, and as is the tradition of a colonial mind, he’s pretending the UK is England.
 His shrill diatribe is normally called a first draft, the one the rest of us junk to write something better considered.